 You must be registered for an orientation session in order to meet with an academic advisor and register for classes.
 For available sessions, log on to the orientation registration system.

 Red Raider Orientation must receive a cancellation form in order to cancel a reservation and issue any refunds attached to the reservation.
-The cancellation form can be found at the bottom of the "Register for RRO" page.
-This form can be faxed to 806-742-0138 or emailed to firstname.lastname@example.org.
+This form can be faxed to 806-742-0138 or emailed to email@example.com.
 Refunds take 10 to 14 business days and will be refunded to the credit card used to make the payment.

 The RRO fee is applied to your tuition bill and cannot be paid in advance.
 The only fees that are paid before orientation are guest fees or the fees associated with staying the night before or after RRO.